PanyiDong/InsurAutoML/README.md

 >
 > 6. Regression/Classification: perform regression/classification models to fit the datasets.

-Save and load the models: To save reproduction time, when the optimal model/hyperparameter settings are configured, all settings will be stored as a `model` file.
+Save and load the models: To save reproduction time, when the optimal model/hyperparameter settings are configured, all settings will be stored as a `model` file (`pickle` file).
 Next time when AutoML pipeline starts training, it will detect whether the `model` file exists and only fit the optimal pipeline, which can save the training time (for optimization).
 On test dataset Employee Future prediction, the over 3 minutes training time can be reduced to 2.1 seconds reproduction time.

+### Configuration

+Configuration allowed for `AutoTabular` (`AutoTabularClassifier`, `AutoTabularRegressor`) (only some common arguments here):

+> 1. timeout: maximum allowed time for the tuning job.
+>
+> 2. max_evals: maximum allowed trials for the tuning job.
+>
+> 3. allow_error_prop: maximum allowed failure errors proportion (number of allowed error = proportion * max_evals)
+>
+> 4. model_name: saved model names, will be used to recognized for later runs
+>
+> 5. encoder, imputer, balancing, scaling, feature_selection, models: `auto` (use default methods) or limit as a list of allowed methods.
+>
+> 6. objective: metrics use to evaluate trials' performance
+>
+> 7. search_algo: search algorithm, `GridSearch`, `RandomSearch` and `HyperOpt` are now supported, will add more search algorithms
+>
+> 8. cpu_threads, use_gpu: computational resources used for the job, will use all available by default

 Other files in the repository: